-If a student is reported missing by a resident, Resident Advisor (RA), parent/guardian, or staff/faculty member, Eureka College will take the following actions:
+If a student is reported missing by a resident, Resident Assistant (RA), parent/guardian, or staff/faculty member, Eureka College will take the following actions:

-If the concern occurs during day hours, the Student Services, Engagement, and Leadership Office should be immediately notified.
+If the concern occurs during day hours, the Office of Student Life should be immediately notified.
 If the concern occurs during the evening or weekend, the Director of Residence Life, or designee, should be immediately notified.
 The Director of Residence Life will notify the Dean of Students.
 The Dean of Students, when and if applicable, will activate the Incident Command System.